 Your credit and claims history may also play a role in determining your rate.
 The most recent data from the Insurance Information Institute puts the national average for homeowners insurance at $1,311 per year, but that can vary a lot by state and carrier.

-If you're looking for home insurance to meet your lender's hazard insurance requirement, get a quote from us today!
-On average, homeowners who switch to Kin save over $700 a year.*
+If you're looking for home insurance to meet your lender's hazard insurance requirement, get a quote form us today!
+On average, homeowners who switch to Kin save nearly $1,000 per year.*

 The bottom line